cdCorey/woocommerce-sage-erp-connector/README.md

 ## Setup

 * Configure the Sage eBusiness Web Services API and expose a public endpoint.
-This is beyond the scope of this readme, but you can follow the excellent walkthrough provided by Sage [here](http://infosource.sagesoftwareonline.com/sw_attach/sso/mas90/445WebServices.pdf).
+This is beyond the scope of this readme, but you can follow the excellent walk-through provided by Sage [here](http://infosource.sagesoftwareonline.com/sw_attach/sso/mas90/445WebServices.pdf).
 You'll need to also create a specific Sage user to use with the API as part of this configuration.

 * In WooCommerce, browse to WooCommerce > Integrations > Sage ERP Connector and enter your API endpoint, along with the username/password for the user you created.

 * Enter the company code of the company you want to create customers/orders in.
 You'll also need to enter a division number and Salesperson number that customers & orders will be created under.
-Price level is optional.
+Price level is required.

 * Place a test order and click on the Sage icon in the Orders list to test the import.
 You'll likely see an error message or two that will need to be resolved first.